Who

 Meet the dedicated staff and interns who work hard to make sure that the Pride Center operates as an inclusive safe space for necessary resources.

-Executive Director
+Interim Executive Director

-Director of Clinical Services (Pro bono)
+Director of Clinical Services (Pro Bono)

-Rev. Naomi Brown, LCSW
+Rev. Naomi B., LCSW

 She/They

-is a Licensed Clinical Social Worker with over 20 years of experience in Social Services.
+Naomi is a Licensed Clinical Social Worker with over 20 years of experience in Social Services.
 Naomi started her education at City College in New York, later completing her Master’s degree at Our Lady of the Lake University in Social Work Clinical and a minor in Administration.
 Currently working as a Hospice Social Worker, Naomi worked in Homeless services for 7 years.

 She is also a poet and educator on motivational interviewing, trauma informed care, recovery orientation and LGBTQIA Safe Zone Training.
 Naomi works as a Trauma Therapist; her clinical hours are spent seeing many gender queer individuals who live with PTSD and other traumatic experiences.
 Naomi is a Certified SAGE Educator (Senior Aging in a Gay Environment) a National Training Program based in New York.